AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52277-admin-user-redirected-incorrectly-on-selecting-store-view-when-creating-new-order.md

 ## Issue

-An Admin user is not redirected properly after selecting store view while creating a new order.
+An admin user is not redirected properly after selecting store view while creating a new order.

 <u>Steps to reproduce</u>